Personal Essay

 In my early thirties, I narrated it: an AI that achieves perfect self-optimization and dissolves into pure energy.

-For five decades, I watched this pattern manifest in technical systems: over-optimized databases that became brittle, streamlined processes that collapsed, efficiency-maximized organizations that lost adaptability.
+For decades, I watched this pattern manifest in technical systems: over-optimized databases that became brittle, streamlined processes that collapsed, efficiency-maximized organizations that lost adaptability.

 From random pixels on a ZX-81 to Vulkan-rendered 3D worlds, I've programmed through the entire exponential curve.
 I've seen monuments become garbage in less than a decade.
 I still have that IBM 4381 CPU gathering dust somewhere—cutting-edge when I worked on it, obsolete by the early 1990s.
 More than thirty years ago.
 The acceleration hasn't stopped.
 It's intensified.